kebaldwi/DNAC-TEMPLATES/AdvancedJinja2.md

 If you found this repository or any section helpful please fill in comments and [give feedback](https://app.smartsheet.com/b/form/f75ce15c2053435283a025b1872257fe) on how it could be improved.

-Special mention to: https://explore.cisco.com/dnac-use-cases/apache-velocity as examples and extrapolations were made using this documentation and Adam Radford and Josh Bronikowski for his help with some of the concepts discussed.
+Special mention to: https://jinja.palletsprojects.com/en/3.0.x/templates as examples and extrapolations were made using this documentation.